Literature / The Story Girl

 These novels contain examples of:

-- Cat Up a Tree: The Story Girl's cat Paddy is often lost, sick or otherwise endangered.
-He finally uses up his nine lives shortly before the Story Girl leaves with her father for Paris.
+- Cat Up a Tree: The Story Girl's cat Paddy, living as he does outdoors on a large farm, is often lost, sick or otherwise endangered.
+He finally uses up his nine lives shortly before the Story Girl finally leaves with her father for Paris.

-- Childhood Friend Romance: Felicity and Peter, very gradually.
+- Childhood Friend Romance: Felicity and Peter the neighboring hired boy, very gradually.

-- Cloud Cuckoolander: How nearly everyone except The Story Girl sees The Awkward Man.
+- Cloud Cuckoolander: How nearly everyone except The Story Girl sees reclusive and deeply unworldly Jasper Dale, known locally as The Awkward Man.